Policy-Based Routing

 uci set pbr.config.verbosity='2'; uci commit pbr;

-and then run the following commands and include their output in your post:
+and then run the following commands and include their output (you can and should mask sensitive information) in your post:

 ubus call system board